-This verse does not mean that righteousness in the OT was obtained by law but in the NT, faith has substituted the law as the way of righteousness.
-For the Bible teaches clearly that since the fall of Adam, God has revealed only one way by which all men may be saved which is by faith in the Messiah and yielding to Him (Genesis 3:15; 4:3–5; Hebrews 11:4; Romans 4).
+This verse does not mean that righteousness in the Old Testament was obtained by law but in the New Testament, faith has substituted the law as the way of righteousness.
+For the Bible teaches clearly that since the fall of Adam, there has been only one way by which all men may be saved which is by faith in the Messiah and yielding to Him (Genesis 3:15; 4:3–5; Hebrews 11:4; Romans 4).

 Jesus said, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).

 God did not offer His Son in order to abolish His law, or to free men from the necessity of perfect obedience.
 The law has always stood as an revelation of God’s unchangeable will and divine character (1 John 4:8; Romans 13:10).